datakiptoo/datakiptoo/README.md

 - Hi there,👋, I'm Victor Kiptoo
-- I’m interested in Python/ML/Djang0
+- I’m interested in Python/ML/Django
-- I’m currently learning Data Analytics
 - How to reach me bettvictor0964@gmail.com

 <!---